dotcomjungle/search-autocomplete-by-dotcomjungle/README.md

 exists because, on certain themes such as the WordPress Twenty-Twelve theme, certain styling rules make it so that the search button is awkwardly pushed to the next line.
 To avoid this, the button can be hidden entirely.
 This feature does not change the functionality at all; pressing enter will search just like normal.
+In this case it is recommended to include some placeholder text (something like "Search..." or "Type something") to indicate the purpose of the box.

 ##### Functionality
 Here, you are able to choose which types of posts the autocomplete pop-up will get the